leo-gs/quantifying_personhood/README.md

 _How do truth and objectivity manifest in different research paradigms?_

-### Data Workshop: Learning about qualitative research questions with Yelp reviews of bars in Philadelphia.
+### Data Workshop
-Run Shiny app (here)[https://github.com/leo-gs/quantifying_personhood/tree/main/week1_intro].
+Run the Shiny app (here)[https://github.com/leo-gs/quantifying_personhood/tree/main/week1_intro] learn about qualitative research questions using Yelp reviews of bars in Philadelphia.

 ### Core Readings
 * Cheney-Lippold, J. (2018).
 Categorization: Making Data Useful.
 We are data: Algorithms and the making of our digital selves.
 NYU Press.